 When I first read a draft version of the manuscript of this book, I was proud.
-Proud on the authors, who spent many, many hours passionately writing one Chapter after another.
-Writing a book about a maturing competence such as Enterprise Architecture is difficult.
+Proud of the authors, who spent many, many hours passionately writing one chapter after another.
+Writing a book about a maturing competence such as enterprise architecture is difficult.
 The lack of good definitions and the many, many homonyms and synonyms roaming around in the area is one hurdle.
 Some concepts are still in a stage that they require further research.
 Some are defined in theory, while in need of much more empirical testing.
-And, last but not least, as in every scientific discipline, there are various 'schools' advocating different paradigms and ways of thinking.
+And, last but not least, as in every scientific discipline, there are various "schools" advocating different paradigms and ways of thinking.
 Nevertheless, the authors have managed to produce a nice synthesis and overview of the domain.
 I congratulate them with this!

-I was also proud on the collaboration between Academia and 'the industry'.
-For a company like Cappemini, such a collaboration is of vital importance.
-Cappemini continuously needs to innovate in order to help our clients in the best possible way.
+I was also proud on the collaboration between academia and "the industry."
+For a company like Capgemini, such a collaboration is of vital importance.
+Capgemini continuously needs to innovate in order to help our clients in the best possible way.
 And we cannot do that on our own.
-I personally believe that the connection between Academia and the consulting industry can be much more stronger.
-There is so much low hanging fruit to be captured if scientists and consultant co-operate, but also on strategic issues requiring years of research, the universities and the consulting firms need to find each other.
+I personally believe that the connection between academia and the consulting industry can be much stronger.
+There is so much low hanging fruit to be captured if scientists and consultants cooperate, but also on strategic issues requiring years of research; the universities and the consulting firms need to find each other.
 This is not only important to them, but to society in general.
-This book is a good example of how Academia, in this case the Radboud University Nijmegen, and the industry can jointly create an outcome that can help our clients to cope with the challenges and opportunities they face.
+This book is a good example of how academia, in this case, the Radboud University Nijmegen, and the industry can jointly create an outcome that can help our clients to cope with the challenges and opportunities they face.

 These challenges and opportunities are manifold.
 We live in an age in which change is the only constant.
 Complexity is omnipresent and so is the need to be agile and to transform.
-Businesses, i.e. our clients, need instruments to transform while their operations need to continue and improve.
-It is like redesigning and building a rocket that is already on its way to Mars - the term rocket science fully applies to the transformation challenges of our clients!
+Businesses, i.e., our clients, need instruments to transform while their operations need to continue and improve.
+It is like redesigning and building a rocket that is already on its way to Mars-the term rocket science fully applies to the transformation challenges of our clients!
 And yet, these instruments are already available.
-One of the more important ones is Architecture, and in particular Enterprise Architecture.
-Enterprise Architecture is the instrument that helps organisations in analysing and structuring their current complexity, and in designing and managing their continuous transformation process to become agile, efficient and effective.
+One of the more important ones is architecture, and in particular, enterprise architecture.
+Enterprise architecture is the instrument that helps organizations in analyzing and structuring their current complexity, and in designing and managing their continuous transformation process to become agile, efficient, and effective.

-The mission of Capgemini is: 'Enabling Transformation'.
-It is therefore not surprising that Enterprise Architecture is in the heart of our company.
+The mission of Capgemini is: "Enabling Transformation."
+It is, therefore, not surprising that enterprise architecture is in the heart of our company.
 We consider it of strategic importance.
 We have a long standing tradition that started in the eighties and continued in the nineties with the advent of our Integrated Architecture Framework (IAF), which is currently incorporated in The Open Group Architecture Framework (TOGAF).
-This tradition has been vital to us and beneficiary to our clients as well.
+This tradition has been vital to us and beneficial to our clients as well.
 This book is part of this tradition, and I thank the authors for writing it.

-Prof.dr.
-A.F.
+Prof. A.F.
 (Frank) Harmsen Manager Service Line Architecture, Capgemini Netherlands